Andy Payne

-Andy Hartley Payne (November 17, 1907 – December 3, 1977) was the winner of the International Trans-Continental Footrace in 1928.
+Andrew Hartley Payne (November 17, 1907 – December 3, 1977) was the winner of the International Trans-Continental Footrace in 1928.
 He ran the 3423.5 mi route from Los Angeles to New York City, much of it along U.S. Route 66, in 573 hours, 4 minutes, 34 seconds, (23 days) averaging 6 mph over an 84-day staged run.

 Payne, a member of the Cherokee Nation, grew up in Foyil, Oklahoma which was one of the check point towns along the route of the race.
-His father was a friend of Will Rogers and had worked on the ranch of the latter's family during his youth.
+His father, Doc, was a friend of Will Rogers and had worked on the ranch of the latter's family during his youth.

 The footrace was organized to promote U.S. Route 66 which had recently been built as a simple, well-paved route across the country, and dubbed "the main street of America".
-First prize was $25,000 which Payne used to pay off the mortgage on his father's farm.